 Green Beans and Beets with Bacon, Goat Cheese, Pecans, and Balsamic Reduction

-It’s so simple to put together, is big on flavor yet has a lovely freshness, which is great for offsetting an otherwise rich meal.
+This easy recipe is so simple to put together!
+It is big on flavor yet has a lovely freshness, which is great for offsetting an otherwise rich meal.

 Ingredients for Sautรฉed Green Beans and Beets: